leandrolaune/automacao.relatorio_automatico_Python/README.md

 ## Projeto feito por Leandro Sanches Launé
 ## project made by Leandro Sanches Launé
 # Descrição
-**Portuguese Version:** Esse projeto aborda a construção de uma automação em python do processo de extração de uma base de dados do excel, análise e manipulação de dados utilizando Pandas e envio de email com tabela contendo relatório do faturamento total, obtida automaticamente a partir da base de dados juntamente com o uso do código.
+**Portuguese Version:** Esse projeto aborda a construção de uma automação em python do processo de extração de uma base de dados do excel, análise e manipulação de dados utilizando Pandas e envio de email com tabela contendo relatório do faturamento total de cada loja, obtido automaticamente a partir da base de dados com os registros de vendas individuais de produtos.
 # Description
-**English Version:** This project addresses the construction of an automation in python of the process of extracting an excel database, billing analysis and data manipulation using Pandas and sending an email with a table containing a report of the total revenue, automatically obtained from the database along with the use of the code.
+**English Version:** This project addresses the construction of an automation in python of the process of extracting an excel database, analysis and manipulation of data using Pandas and sending an email with a table containing a report of the total revenue of each store, automatically obtained from the database with the records of individual sales of products.
 ### Importando Bibliotecas:
 ### Importing Libraries: